pfheatwole/thesis/source/paraglider_geometry.rst

 * The canopy geometry in :doc:`canopy_geometry` is an idealized design target of the physical parafoil used for a paragliding wing.

-* The foil surfaces is produced by stitching together nylon sheets, and the volume is produced by pressurizing the nylon surfaces through the air intakes.
+* The canopy surfaces are produced by stitching together nylon sheets, and the volume is produced by pressurizing the nylon surfaces through air intakes near the leading edge.

 * The physical wing needs some extra information beyond the abstract canopy geometry in order to use it to estimate the paraglider dynamics: